acarlos6160/Fall2019-CIS4930-Python-Programming/README.md

 ### Prerequisites
 - A Grade of B or better in a programming course, such as COP 3330.
 Most of the homeworks will ask you to write code.
-- You should either be registered in the Data Structures course or have already taken it.
+- You should have already taken the Data Structures course.
 Come and talk to me if you do not have the prerequisite and you still want to take the course.
 - Github, which will be used to distribute course materials, and handle quizzes and the final project.

 ### Schedule and Course Notes